Your Quick Guide To Crane Attachments

 Used for: Lifting entire bathroom pods, site offices, or container-style buildings during installation or repositioning.

-What it is: A frame with attachment points for large industrial bulk bags (FIBCs).
+What it is: A bulk bag lifting frame is a device with attachment points for the crane lifting of large industrial bulk bags (FIBCs).
+Bulk bag lifting frames need to be proof load tested to meet AS4991.

-Used for: Hoisting materials like landscape supplies, sand, gravel, or cement efficiently and safely from ground to level.
+Used for: Hoisting materials like landscape supplies, sand, gravel, or cement efficiently and safely from ground to level, that are stored in bulk bags.

 What it is: A specialised frame that securely holds portable toilets during lifting.